stevenelson35/stevenelson35.github.io/_posts/2021-08-13-berkeley-pizza.md

 published: true
 title: Berkeley Pizza
 ---
-On our last day in the Bay Area we went to Berkely for pizza at one of Linda's brothers house.
+On our last day in the Bay Area we went to Berkeley for pizza at Linda's brother's.

-First I had to get some caffeine before work and saw a familiar name on a hotel roof sign.
+First I had to get some caffeine before work and saw a familiar name on a hotel roof sign during my walk around the block.

 ![20210814_082243.jpg]({{site.baseurl}}/assets/media/20210814_082243.jpg)